SFWLtd/techradar/docs/_posts/2017-02-02-continuous-improvement-to-continuous-delivery.md

 Over the past few weeks we have been looking into Kubernetes.
 For the uninformed, Kubernetes is a solution to the problem of container management.
 Have you ever asked the questions:

-* how do I deploy my containers to a production ready, secure environment?
+* How do I deploy my containers to a production ready, secure environment?
 * How do I make them play nice with each other?
 * How do I make them scale to meet changing demands?